 Microsoft Ends Support for Several Products by January 2020 – ARE YOU READY?

-If you are currently using any Microsoft “End of Life” products, then you may be putting your business (or yourself) at risk.
-With no updates, it leaves your system vulnerable to cyber criminals and will cause productivity issues for your staff as the product is no longer running at peak performance.
+If you are currently using any Microsoft “End of Support” products, then you may be putting your business (or yourself) at risk.
+With no updates, it leaves your system vulnerable to cybercriminals and will cause productivity issues for your staff as the product is no longer running at peak performance.

 How Does Microsoft Support Work?

 For up to five years after the release of a new product, Microsoft works to continuously improve it by releasing both new updates and features as needed or requested by the community.
 This is called mainstream support and is provided free of charge.
 However, once the five-year period is up, Microsoft gives organizations the option to purchase an extended support package.
 With this service, they will continue to provide the operational fixes and system updates necessary to keep your network secure.
 At a certain point, it’s no longer feasible for Microsoft to support the product and that’s when it reaches the “end of support” stage.

 Yes, you can still use Windows 7, but you do so at your own risk.
 When Microsoft stops support, they no longer provide critical updates.
 This means that cybercriminals will be able to access your computer or server through any new-found vulnerabilities in the operating system.

 You may also lose money when it comes to your team’s productivity.
 Using outdated machines will cause systems to slow and may even lead to periods of downtime.
 Not only will this cost your organization money, but it will also cause unnecessary frustrations for your employees.